cicirello/user-statistician/README.md

 Here is how you can do something similar if your profile repository has required checks on its main branch.
 First, create a branch, perhaps called `stats`.
 The special `stats` branch does not need to be kept up to date with `main`.
-Then modify the workflow to checkout the dedicated `stats` branch (see the modified `actions/checkout@v2` step) as follows:
+In fact, once you create the `stats` branch, you can delete everything from that branch (e.g., you'll notice that the `samples` branch of this repository only has an "images" directory.
+Next, create or modify a workflow in your `main` (or default) branch that checks out the dedicated `stats` branch (see the modified `actions/checkout@v2` step) as follows:

 ```yml
 name: user-statistician